Said Seýidow: Managing career

-For four years he worked as the head coach of FK Köpetdag Aşgabat in the period 2015–2019.
-In the first year of work, the team won the First league of Turkmenistan and got a place to play in the Ýokary Liga.
-Under his leadership, FС Kopetdag won the 2018 Turkmenistan Cup.
+For four years he worked as the head coach of FK Köpetdag Aşgabat in the period 2015-2019.
+In his first year at the club, the team won the First league of Turkmenistan and got promoted to the Ýokary Liga.
+Under his leadership, FС Köpetdag won the 2018 Turkmenistan Cup.

 On 6 August 2019, Seýidow was appointed manager of FC Ashgabat.
 In July 2020, he left the club by mutual consent.

 On 19 August 2020, he signed a contract with Ýokary Liga club FC Ahal.

-On 31 March 2022, Seýidow became the manager of Turkmenistan national team.
+On 31 March 2022, Seýidow became the manager of Turkmenistan national team, even though his term as national team coach lasted just a couple of months.